 Are extra safety precautions being taken about vendors such as food service deliveries, UPS, ext.?

-Visitors or out-side workers/vendors may need to enter buildings on an as-needed basis.
-During these situations, our Health and Safety Plan (updated 09.15.20)* requires a protocol to take temperatures and check symptoms.
+Visitors or outside workers/vendors may need to enter buildings on an as-needed basis.
+During these situations, our Health and Safety Plan (updated 12.01.20)* requires a protocol to take temperatures and check symptoms.

 IN-SCHOOL LEARNING AND CYBER SCHOOL

 Will in-school class sizes be smaller?
 Will classroom desks be farther apart for social distancing?

 Brick and Mortar/class sizes will be in accordance with our Administrative Regulation 125 and be within the recommendation of 25 students or less to the extent possible.
 Classroom spaces are being modified to allow for 6 feet of space between students.
 Excess furniture has been eliminated from the learning spaces to allow for maximized space for our students and educators.

 I am not yet comfortable sending my child to school.
 Can I have them continue with virtual learning only this school year?

 Yes, the District is offering a 100% cyber option for K-12 students during the 2020-2021 school year through the West York Cyber Academy.
 Visit the West York Cyber Academy for more information.

 What will happen in the cases of teachers who cannot or choose not to return to school?